thomasboy2017/Winpatable-/IMPLEMENTATION_COMPLETE.md

 ## System Requirements

 ### Minimum (4GB RAM)
-- CPU: Intel Core i5 / AMD Ryzen 5
+- CPU: Intel or AMD CPU with 4 or more threads running at 2GHz
-- RAM: 4 GB
+- RAM: 4 GB (though with limited compatibility and slow performance)
-- Storage: 30 GB SSD
+- Storage: 30 GB SSD (if your pc has a slow spining HDD, a 240GB one costs ~$25)
-- GPU: Integrated (some apps)
+- GPU: Integrated Intel UHD, Vega 3 or Nvidia GT 730 (some apps)

 ### Recommended (16GB RAM)
-- CPU: Intel Core i7 / AMD Ryzen 7
+- CPU: Intel or AMD CPU with 6 cores and 12 threads runing at 3.6GHz
-- RAM: 16 GB
+- RAM: 16 for Productivity, Lightweight Cad and Gaming Software
 - Storage: 60 GB SSD
-- GPU: NVIDIA RTX / AMD Radeon Pro
+- GPU: NVIDIA RTX 3060/ AMD Radeon RX 6700

 ### Workstation (32GB+ RAM)
-- CPU: Intel Xeon / AMD Threadripper
+- CPU: Intel or AMD CPU with eight or more cores runing at 3.6GHz supporting AVX2 instructions
-- RAM: 32+ GB
+- RAM: 32+ GB (64 for Machine Learning and 8K rendering)
 - Storage: 100+ GB NVMe SSD
-- GPU: Professional GPU (6GB+ VRAM)
+- GPU: Professional GPU (12GB+ VRAM)

 ---